 We assist many different businesses with the initial implementation, recovery and improvement of ERP systems.
 In every project, the one thing in common is the scarcity of one resource type or another.
 It’s nearly always the case that people are unavailable for the amount of time required to get the best out of the implementation.
-Of course, money is often a consideration as well.
+Of course, money is often a consideration as well, however we still aim to we achieve a rapid ERP implementation that delivers results.

 Traditionally, vendors adopt an approach to ERP improvement and/or deployment that involves transferring knowledge to the customer and then allowing the customer to work out how best to use the software.
 This waterfall-type model relies heavily on the best people in the customer’s business spending a considerable amount of time learning to use the software and making decisions.